First Reliance Bancshares Announces Executive Leadership Changes

 Latest Moves Highlight Bank's Focus on Future Growth Across the Region

 FLORENCE, S.C., Dec.
 22, 2020 /PRNewswire/ -- First Reliance Bancshares has appointed Robert F. Dozier, Jr. to the dual roles of President of the holding company, First Reliance Bancshares Inc. and Chief Operating Officer (COO) of First Reliance Bank.
-In addition, the bank also promoted Charles H. Stuart to President of the Mortgage Division.
+In addition, the bank also promoted Charles H. (Chuck) Stuart to President of First Reliance Mortgage, a division of First Reliance Bank.

-This is the latest stage of what CEO Rick Saunders describes as the creation of a "leadership team of unprecedented depth, insight and capability" in the bank's two decades of business."
+This is the latest stage of what CEO Rick Saunders describes as the creation of a "leadership team of unprecedented depth, insight and capability" in the bank's two decades of business.

 Previously serving as First Reliance Bank's Chief Banking Officer since January 2020, Dozier has more than 31 years of financial services experience.
-He previously served as Executive Vice President and Chief Business Officer at of Federal Home Loan Bank of Atlanta, and President and COO of Columbia, South Carolina-based Homeowners Mortgage.
+He previously served as Executive Vice President and Chief Business Officer of Federal Home Loan Bank of Atlanta, and President and COO of Columbia, South Carolina-based Homeowners Mortgage.

 "Robert has already made a remarkable impact on our business since joining the bank at the beginning of 2020.
 Both in thought leadership and strategic insight, his efforts have us better positioned for growth than ever before," Saunders said.
 "His commitment to drive future growth while retaining the culture of excellence that our associates and customers expect is what we need to become a leading bank and regional presence across the Carolinas."